stackabletech/operator-rs/crates/config-utils/README.md

 2. Read the env var `EXAMPLE_USERNAME`, xml-escape it and insert it
 3. Read the contents of the file `example-password`, xml-escape it and insert it

-Please note that `config-utils` also supports nesting templating, so the name of the file to read can come from an env var (or even other file as well).
+Please note that `config-utils` also supports nested templating, so the name of the file to read can come from an env var (or even another file as well).
 This looks something like `${env:${env:ENV_TEST_PASSWORD_ENV_NAME}}`

 ## Currently supported file formats